AxizDesign/LeShade/README.md

 ## Development

-LeShade is built with PySide6 and standard Qt widgets, providing seamless integration with the system theme.
-Qt was selected for its proven reliability in applications such as PCSX2, Duckstation, and ShadPS4.
-The logo was created manually in Inkscape.
-The entire project was written by hand, with no AI assistance at any stage.
+LeShade is built with PySide6 and standard Qt widgets, which gives it seamless system theme integration.
+Qt was chosen because it works so well in apps like PCSX2, Duckstation, and ShadPS4.
+The logo was made in Inkscape.
+LeShade was written entirely without AI.

-Builds (AppImage and Flatpak) are tested on Oracle VirtualBox using Ubuntu 25.10, Ubuntu 24.04.3, and Linux Mint 22.2, as well as natively on CachyOS.
-See [PR #9](https://github.com/Ishidawg/LeShade/pull/9) for complete testing details.
+Builds (AppImage and Flatpak) are tested on Oracle VirtualBox with Ubuntu 25.10, Ubuntu 24.04.3, and Linux Mint 22.2, plus native runs on CachyOS.
+See [PR #9](https://github.com/Ishidawg/LeShade/pull/9) for details.

 ### Config files